-For the last 20 years, I have worked with people to rid their pain from head to toe.
+For the last 20 years, I have worked with people frustrated with pain and movement.
 Pain is the most common reason people visit a doctor’s office.
-Unfortunately, doctors often prescribe medications that end up alleviating pain only temporarily, if at all.
-Not to mention the potential side effects that come with taking drugs.
+Doctors often prescribe medications to alleviate pain.
+Many times they do not work and often come with potential side effects.

 As a physical therapist, I will listen to your story and work to find the driver of your complaints.
 This driver is typically not the same location as your symptoms.
 With pain, the issue isn't always in the tissue.

 I started my cash-based physical therapy practice because I saw a problem with the traditional model.
 People with persistent pain and injury are both rushed and shushed.
 This is what I set out to change.

 I understand that you feel unheard and disconnected and that you need someone to listen and to help connect all the dots for you.
 I understand that you may fear you will never exercise like you did before.
 You. may even feel like your body is broken.
 This is where it becomes even more critical to not do just physical therapy but to educate and empower you in how your sleep, breath, movement, nutrition, mindset, and stress all correlate into what you are feeling and how your body is functioning.

 This is My Mission